hackclub/shipwrecked/README.md

    This ensures that both the development server and any scripts directly reference the same environment file.

+### Required Environment Variables

+The application requires several environment variables to function properly:

+- `HACKATIME_API_TOKEN`: Standard Hackatime API token for user data and project information
+- `HACKATIME_ADMIN_TOKEN`: Admin-level Hackatime API token for accessing trust level data (required for reviewers/admins)
+- `SUPERADMIN_PASSWORD`: Password for super admin access (see Super Admin Access section)

+For a complete list of required environment variables, check the codebase for variables prefixed with `process.env.`

 ### Super Admin Access

 The application includes a special Super Admin feature that allows granting administrator privileges to users by visiting `/superadmin` and entering a password.